2001–02 Washington Capitals season

 The 2001–02 Washington Capitals season was the team's 28th season of play.
-The team finished second in the Southeast, but ninth overall in the Eastern Conference to miss the playoffs.
+The team finished second in the Southeast, but ninth overall in the Eastern Conference to miss the playoffs for the first time since the 1998–99 season.

 Off-season

 On September 27, Steve Konowalchuk and Brendan Witt were named co-captains.

 Regular season

 The Caps tied the New Jersey Devils for fewest short-handed goals scored, with just 2.